 1995 First African-American President of the AMA ACCMA member Lonnie Bristow, M.D. served as the first African-American president of the AMA.
 1996 Created Credentials Verification Service The ACCMA created Credentials Verification Service (CVS) to relieve physicians and medical organizations from the onerous burdens of the credentials verification process.
 The goal was to centralize the process by creating one source for reliable and affordable credentials verification.

-2004 First President of the ACCMA of Indian Origin Vin Sawhney, M.D. was the first president of the ACCMA of Indian Origin.
+2004 First President of the ACCMA of Indian Origin Vin Sawhney, M.D. was the first physician of Indian Origin to be elceted president of the ACCMA.

-2006 First President of the CMA of Indian Origin ACCMA member Anmol Mahal, M.D. was the first president of the CMA of Indian Origin.
+2006 First President of the CMA of Indian Origin ACCMA member Anmol Mahal, M.D. was the first physician of Indian Origin to be elected president of the CMA.

 2009 Helped Over 230 Members Recover More Than $12.4 Million When Medicare Stopped Paying Them When Medicare bungled the implementation of the National Provider Identifier (NPI), the ACCMA worked diligently to ensure that Medicare expeditiously resumed payments to physicians, getting millions in payments to East Bay physicians.
 The ACCMA met with top officials at the Centers for Medicare & Medicaid Services to bring this problem to quick resolution and has become a national leader on this issue.